 Full tuition, subsistence allowance including housing allowance, medical and accident insurance, books, and instrumental allowance will be covered by the scholarship.
-The monthly subsistence allowance including housing allowance for one person for the academic year 2017 is approximately JPY 150,000 (subject to change for the academic year 2017).
+The monthly subsistence allowance including housing allowance for one person for the academic year 2020 is JPY 147,000 (subject to change for the academic year 2021).
 An economy class airfare will also be provided for the most direct route between the scholar’s home country and Tokyo Narita International Airport.

 Further information is available on the ADB website.

 Interested applicants should submit the following documents in addition to the application documents required by UNU-IAS.
 Please upload the following documents under section 7c of the online application form.